csecht/CountBOINCtasks/README.md

 <li>Linux or Mac OS: ./count-tasks.py --help</li>
 <li>Windows: python count-tasks.py --help</li>
 </ul>
+Depending on your Python path settings in Windows, double-clicking on the count-tasks.py file icon may automatically launch the program, with its default settings, in a Terminal window.

 Default settings assume a default location of the BOINC folder from the BOINC installer.
 If you have put the BOINC folder in a different location,